This is a brief summary relating some of the ideas of P. D. Ouspensky

 One of Arthur M. Young's ideas is a theory of "process".
 One of the ideas of Gurdjieff and Ouspensky is a fundamental law called the "Law of Seven", which is also a theory of process.
 This brief paper attempts to establish the common identity of these apparently independent expressions.

 Ideally, you are familiar with both of the theories mentioned above.
-More realistically, I hope you are familiar with at least one or the other of these authors, or it is likely that you would not have read this far.
-In any case, I assume a deep interest in the subjects addressed by these books in the rest of this discussion.
+More realistically, I hope you are familiar with at least one or the other of these theories, or it is likely that you would not have read this far.
+In any case, I assume a deep interest in the subjects addressed by these thinkers in the rest of this discussion.

 Both Young and Ouspensky were strongly influenced by ancient tradition and modern science.
 Both arrived at expressions, both practical and theoretical, of a correlation of these two seemingly diverse influences.
 Both arrived at remarkably similar conclusions which appear unrelated at first glance.